Rajya Sabha passes Coconut Development Board (Amendment) Bill | Politics

 - India

-The Rajya Saha on Friday passed the Coconut Development Board (Amendment) Bill, 2021, which seeks to create the post of 'non-executive chairman'.
+The Rajya Sabha on Friday passed the Coconut Development Board (Amendment) Bill, 2021, which seeks to create the post of 'non-executive chairman' for the board.

 The Upper House passed the Bill after a brief discussion amid protest and sloganeering by the Opposition.